Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

 TBA

 ## Usage
-Use voice commands to control mining equipment and ship functions, making your mining experience smoother and more immersive.
+Use voice commands and/or keybinds to control mining equipment and ship functions, making your mining experience smoother and more immersive.

 ## Credits
 Created by ViperDude.